susoab/jesus/README.md

 ## Hello guys
  - yoooo wazzap how's it going?
-Im looking foward to meeting with you hah.
-But sorry I'm just kidding cuz I never see you lol
+Im looking foward to meeting with you haha.
+ - But sorry It's just kidding cuz I never see you lol
 #### What's this & for what?
  - This's a memo like a for output & memory